ethyi/webcheckers1/docs/DesignDoc.md

 in or needs to input a different user depending on error.
 If successful, the home page is rendered again, this time with a user identity.
 From here, challenging an opponent will trigger getgameroute, with a queryparams stating who the opponent is.
 If the opponent is challenged, they will be redirected to getgameroute as well.
-This is what has been properly implemented so far, the rest will be finished in the next sprint.
+When players start to make moves, ajax calls are thrown so that the pertaining attributes of Board can be changed.
+PostValidateMove would handle move validity at the moment when the piece is dragged, PostBackMove would allow players to backup before deciding to submit, PostResignGame gives players a chance to forfeit whenever, and PostSubmitMove would permanently submit the move and switch turns.
+The waiting player utilizes PostCheckTurn constantly to check if its their turn yet.
+Once the game ends, players would be directed to a gameover screen provided by getgameroute, which then exiting would prompt the gethomeroute.

+GetSpectateRoute is utilized by a spectator to display a specialized gameview designed for spectators, where the only action would be to exit back to gethomeroute.
+PostSpectateCheckTurn helps the spectate view by constantly refreshing.

 ### Application Tier
-Currently the only application tier component is PlayerLobby which is a class that holds all players logged in.
-Since many routes use the lobby data for challenging others and displaying the number of people online, PlayerLobby is instantiated in webserver, and is passed into all routes so that its data can persist throughout the UI.
-We plan to implement a gamecenter for more sitewide statistics.
+The application tier holds two classes which are integral for player to player interactions.
+PlayerLobby is a sidewide class that holds a lobby of all players.
+Since it is essential for challenging others and displaying the number of people online, PlayerLobby is instantiated in webserver, and is passed into all routes related to starting games and signing in.
+Gamecenter holds all of the CheckersGame that were instantiated between players.
+Doing this allows players to share the same board so that moves can be registered synchronously.
+Almost all routes use GameCenter to read and change Board data.

 ### Model Tier
-There are numerous model tier classes, many of which are required for the sake of the checkersGame game.
+There are numerous model tier classes, many of which are required for the sake of the checkers logic.
 Player is the only essential model tier classes needed for signin and game, as it holds a unique identifier and is essential for knowing if a playing is being challenged.
+The Board entity holds the literal gameboard, as a list of Rows, which is a list of Spaces.
+The Spaces hold pieces and their location in the board, and the type of piece (KING,SINGLE) determines their range of movement  .
+BoardView is a separate class designed to create personalized views of the Board whether you are red or white player, and is instantiated once for each players
-Aside from player, GameView creates a board which relies on Row, which relies on space, and is needed to display the gameboard to the user.
-Move is created to parse user input on the board and is essential for checking for validity because it is passed into the Validator.
+Move is created to parse user input on the board and is essential for checking for validity because it is passed into the Validator, which will tell the user if a move is legal or not.

-We plan to implement a piece class for when we implement King piece functionality.
+Lastly, checkersGame holds the necesarry attributes for the GameView, and is the highest level entity that holds the Board.
+Thus, in acoordance to its hierarchy, it is stored in GameCenter.

 ### Design Improvement
 The most important design improvement we need to make is to have lower coupling.
 There are too many dependencies between classes especially in the model tier.